Broccoli Frittata for lunch on Sweet Caramel Sunday! This is a high protein frittata, packed with flavour and perfect to meal prep for the week ahead!

 So, this frittata hey.
 It is pretty simple, but is a great combination of ingredients and paired with some brown or basmasti rice is a great lunch or dinner option.
 This is another dish which freezes and then reheats well which makes a difference to your week and meal planning.

 If you don't have a baking dish that would work well for this recipe, I have also in the past made mini frittatas in muffin pans.
-You can check out those options here.
-There is a Tomato and Feta frittata, Mini Mushroom Frittatas or a Broccoli, Bacon and Feta frittata which are all done in the muffin pan.
-(Makes no difference other than the size and shape of your portion.
+(Makes no difference other than the size and shape of your portion).

 Brocolli, Bacon and Cream Cheese Frittata